David Katz Identified As Jacksonville Shooting Suspect, Report Claims He Opened Fire After Losing Game

 Eyewitnesses at the tournament reported on Twitter that David Katz had just lost a match before the shooting begun.

-According to the event’s Facebook page, it was a $5,000 tournament where the winner could qualify for a national tournament sponsored by Electronic Arts, the company that makes the Madden series.
+According to the event’s Facebook page, it was a $5,000 tournament where the winner could qualify for a national tournament sponsored by Electronic Arts, the company that makes the Madden NFL series.
 EA Sports posted a statement after the shooting saying they were working with local authorities.

 “We are aware of an incident at a sanctioned Madden Championship Series competition in Jacksonville.
 We are working with authorities to gather facts at this stage.”